 - 1 Trimming, mounting and labelling of work should be completed after the test, but you must ensure that the work remains secure and complies with the A2 format.
 Do not mount work on heavy card or board. - 2 Painted work must be completely dry before despatch.
 Work using chalk, pastels or charcoal must be fixed before despatch.
-Glass must not be sent. - Any work that is fragile, three-dimensional or larger than A2 must be photographed, printed and mounted on A2 sheets. - 4 The supporting studies and final outcome must be labelled correctly.
+Glass must not be sent. - 3 Any work that is fragile, three-dimensional or larger than A2 must be photographed, printed and mounted on A2 sheets. - 4 The supporting studies and final outcome must be labelled correctly.
 The candidate's name, number and centre number must be written clearly on the labels provided.
-The label must be attached to the top right-hand corner of the front of each sheet of work.
+The label must be attached to the top right-hand corner of the front of each sheet of work. - 5 Work that has a digital element should be submitted on a USB clearly labelled with the candidate number, centre number, component and question number.
+Files should be checked before submission so that they are virus free and have been saved correctly.
+A hard copy should also be supplied as a back-up.